nulldutra/cloudfront-origin-switch/README.md

   switch      Switch origins on CloudFront distribution

 Flags:
-  -h, --help     help for cloudfront-origin-switch
+  -h, --help     help for cloudfront-switch-origin
   -t, --toggle   Help message for toggle

-Use "cloudfront-origin-switch [command] --help" for more information about a command.
+Use "cloudfront-switch-origin [command] --help" for more information about a command.
 ```

 ## Examples